FRAUD RESOURCE CENTER

 Typical ploys invite you to get to work stuffing envelopes, processing billing forms for medical offices, filling out online surveys, doing typing or data entry, or assembling crafts.
 The common thread is that you’ll be asked to pay something upfront for supplies, certifications, coaching or client leads.
 In return you may get a load of useless information, or nothing at all, or a demand that you place more ads to recruit more people into the scheme.

 More involved cons promise to set you up in an online business — again, for a price, which can rapidly escalate into the thousands of dollars as one paid “training program” leads to another.
-One such operation allegedly bilked more than $125 million from thousands of unwary would-be entrepreneurs before being busted by the FTC in 2018.
+One such operation, a Malaysian company called My Online Business Education, agreed in February 2020 to pay more than $17 million to settle claims that it defrauded thousands of would-be entrepreneurs with costly business-coaching programs before being busted by the FTC.

 There are genuine work-from-home jobs out there.
 The trick is knowing how to spot the real opportunities in a sea of empty — and costly — promises.